Chao-1005/Chat-room/README.md

 # Chat-room
-A one-to-many chat room written in Java
+A one-to-many chat room written in Java.